Dorislwk/Dorislwk/README.md

 ### **[Project 2: Weather_Data_Fetching_and_Analysis](#)**

-This project involves fetching real-time weather data from API and analyzing historical weather patterns.
+This project involves fetching real-time weather data from API and analyzing historical weather patterns in Hong Kong.
 The application provides visualizations for better understanding of weather trends.

 #### <code style="color : Aqua ">Technologies Used</code>